toothmonsterr/Small-Crimes-Collective/System/Roleplay & Sessions.md

 * Spending Fabula Points (FP) gains **+1 XP** per FP spent.
 * A villain spending Ultima Points (UP) gains **+1 XP** per UP spent.

-As well, players will get a sum of zenit and a session-relevant [[material]].
-The specific rewards per player are up to each GM and the session at hand, but we have recommended tables
+As well, players will get a sum of zenit and a session-relevant material, which can be used in crafting and trade.
+(Note: these systems are in development.)
+These rewards will be listed in the session log.
 ### Requesting Sessions
 Any player can request a session for any GM to run.
 This can be as specific or as vague as you wish, but it's helpful for GM's to have a general idea of your expectations for the session so they can best plan for it.